bwt-dev/libbwt/README.md

 To start the API servers, set `electrum_addr`/`http_addr`.

-If bitcoind is running locally on the default port, at the default datadir location and with cookie auth enabled (the default), connecting to it should Just Work™, no configuration needed!

 #### Network and Bitcoin Core RPC
 - `network` - one of `bitcoin`, `testnet` or `regtest` (defaults to `bitcoin`)
 - `bitcoind_url` - bitcoind url (defaults to `http://localhost:<network-rpc-port>/`)